I've stopped judging the scar of abandonment and hating on it and me. I've stopped shaping my life around it

 No matter how much we try to understand the past, we can't change it.
 What we can change is the narrative that we apply to our present.

-As I said in the last podcast, we often understand far more than we give ourselves credit for but we don’t like what we understand, especially if we’re judging us for it, or it means the end of a fantasy or us having to take action.
-We need to accept all of what we know and stop guilting and berating us for acknowledging our experience or what we know.
+As I said in episode 5 of The Baggage Reclaim Sessions, we often understand far more than we give ourselves credit for.
+The issue is we don’t like what we understand.
+Especially if we’re judging ourselves for it or acceptance means the end of a fantasy or our having to take action.
+We need to accept all of what we know and stop guilting and berating ourselves for acknowledging our experience or knowledge.
 If we don’t, we’ll just keep repeating variations of the experiences.

-If you’ve struggled with abandonment, you likely already know that it turns you into someone who is reflexively guilty and prone to comparison so you have to be very conscious, aware and present.
+If you’ve struggled with abandonment, you likely already know it turns you into someone who is reflexively guilty, over-responsible, and prone to comparison.
+As a result, you need to be very conscious, aware and present to break the cycle.

-Three-quarters of my life was about abandonment and the last decade has been about reclaiming me from that story.
-I’ve learned that you have to consciously redefine yourself after spending a period of time defining you based on your perception of an experience and/or other people’s behaviour.
+Three quarters of my life so far was about abandonment.
+The last decade has been about reclaiming myself from that story.
+I’ve learned that you have to consciously redefine yourself after spending a period self-defining on your perception of an experience and/or other people’s behaviour.

-I have a scar on my right leg and inner left thigh from a childhood skin graft for a birthmark that I was born with that it was felt had the potential to be cancerous.
-For a long time, the scars were another indicator of my damaged status and I anticipated the stares, questions and snap judgements.
-At some point they stopped being a focal point.
-I stopped judging it.
-I have to go out of my way to notice the scar.
-I’ve accepted it and so closed off that area of self-rejection.
-When I do remember it, it’s because something else I associate it with, brings it to my mind.
-Remembering, acknowledging it doesn’t mean I’m not OK.
+I have scars on my right leg and inner left thigh from a childhood skin graft for a birthmark I was born with that doctors felt had the potential to become cancerous.
+For a long time, the scars were another indicator of my damaged status.
+I anticipated the stares, questions and snap judgements.
+At some point the scars stopped being a focal point.
+I stopped judging them.
+Now, I have to go out of my way to notice the scars.
+In accepting them, I’ve closed off that area of self-rejection.
+When I do remember the scars, it’s because something else I associate them with, brings them to mind.

 Take care of you.